sebastiansternberg/Kammerentscheidungen-Replication-Code/README.md

 ## How to replicate the analyses

 It is generally adviced to use a unix-system for the replication, because the German Umlaute can make the name merging tricky.
+Linux or Mac OS are adviced to use.
+You can directly replicate the analyses without pre-processing if you use the chamber_gfcc_analysisdata.dta Stata data set in the in/prepareddata folder:

 1. To replicate our results, you first use the *master.R* and follow the code.
 The *master.R* sources the r code which is necessary to create the final data set used for the analyses.
 It sources prep.formal.R, prep.case.R, code_vars.R.
 Once you have run this, you are ready to do the analyses.